exvertus/thomasflanigan/content/posts/hosting-with-gke.md

 series = ["site-automation"]
 +++

-In my [last post](/posts/building-with-hugo/), I explained how I am building this site with [Hugo](https://gohugo.io/), but stopped short of explaining how I am hosting it.
+In my [last post](/posts/building-with-hugo/), I explained how I am building this site with [Hugo](https://gohugo.io/), but stopped short on how I host it.
-In this post, I'll take you through a bit of how Kubernetes works and explain how I'm using it to host this.
+In this post, I'll take you through a bit of how Kubernetes works and explain how I'm using it.

-##### What is Kubernetes?
+##### Kubernetes Background

-[Kubernetes](https://kubernetes.io/) is an orchestration system for automating a range of container-oriented tasks; think things like deployment, scaling, and self-healing.
+[Kubernetes](https://kubernetes.io/) is an orchestration system for running containers and automating a range of container-oriented tasks; think things like deployment, scaling, and self-healing.
 While Kubernetes is well-suited for a variety of applications, its traditional application is running [twelve-factor](https://12factor.net/) web apps.
 There is a lot to Kubernetes, and an exhaustive tour is beyond the scope of this post, but I'll try to provide a brief background and explain each piece as I go.